AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## Planning and funding

-- IOS submission with Hollie (December/January 2025)
+- IOS submission with Hollie (January 2026)